-- The coordination of county, state and federal programs to meet the needs and services of Michigan's aging population. - Quality long-term care options focused on individualized quality care. - Senior initiatives that encourage and prolong independence, including, but not limited to, wellness programs, suitable housing, transportation, health care choices, home delivery of meals, in-home care, care-giver respite and senior volunteers.

-• State investment in effective alternative treatment programs that build health and well-being for age-friendly communities.
+- coordinating county, state and federal programs to meet the needs and services of Michigan's aging population. - quality long-term care options focused on individualized quality care. - senior initiatives that encourage and prolong independence, including, but not limited to: wellness programs, suitable housing, transportation, health care choices, home delivery of meals, in-home care, care-giver respite and senior volunteers. - state investment for the advocacy and research of effective alternative treatment programs that improve health and well-being for age-friendly communities.